Soliders-in-Arms-Arma-3-Group/sia3f/addons/configuration/README.md

 Handles all functionality in the Eden Editor.
 Work in progress.

 ## Config Definitions
-This will define all of the variables that can be used with ``GET_CONFIG(var)``.
+This will define all of the variables that can be used with ``GET_CONFIG(var,default)``.
 The following table lists the variable name, in-game name, description , and type of  every config value.
 Ordered in the same way it is in-game.

 ``frameworkSettings`` section:
 |Variable Name|In Game Name|Description|Type|Default Value|